Rival420/BookAnalyzer/README.md

 ┌──────────────┐      ┌──────────────┐      ┌──────────────┐      ┌──────────────┐
 │              │      │              │      │              │      │              │
 │  You upload  │─────▶│  Backend     │─────▶│  n8n         │─────▶│  HTML        │
-│  an EPUB     │      │  extracts    │      │  workflow    │      │  Reference   │
+│  an EPUB     │      │  extracts &  │      │  workflow    │      │  Reference   │
-│              │      │  XHTML files │      │  analyzes    │      │  Guide       │
+│              │      │  parses text │      │  analyzes    │      │  Guide       │
-│              │      │  from ZIP    │      │  via OpenAI  │      │              │
+│              │      │  from EPUB   │      │  via OpenAI  │      │              │
 └──────────────┘      └──────────────┘      └──────────────┘      └──────────────┘
 ```

 1. **EPUB Upload** — You drag-and-drop (or browse) an `.epub` file into the web interface.
-2. **Chapter Extraction** — The backend unpacks the EPUB (which is just a ZIP archive) and pulls out all `.xhtml` / `.html` chapter files.
+2. **Chapter Extraction & Parsing** — The backend unpacks the EPUB (which is just a ZIP archive), pulls out all `.xhtml` / `.html` chapter files, strips HTML tags, extracts chapter titles, and filters out short non-chapter files (cover pages, nav, etc.).
-3. **n8n Analysis Pipeline** — Those chapter files are forwarded as a multipart POST to your n8n webhook, which:
+3. **n8n Analysis Pipeline** — The parsed chapters are sent as a JSON payload to your n8n webhook, which:
-   - Strips HTML tags and extracts plain text per chapter
    - Sends each chapter to OpenAI for individual summarization (key points, themes, analytical summary)
    - Aggregates all chapter results
    - Runs a second AI pass for cross-book synthesis (flashcards, takeaways, argument chain, theoretical frameworks, metadata)